Drugstore Cowboy: Critical response

-In his print review for The Chicago Sun-Times, Ebert gave the film 4 stars out of a possible 4.
+In his print review for the Chicago Sun-Times, Roger Ebert gave the film 4 stars out of a possible 4.
 He described Dillon as offering "one of the great recent American movie performances" and highlighted how the film was successful by portraying the characters not as "bad people [but] sick people" who formed an unorthodox family to cope with "the desperation in their lives".
-Ebert also singled out Burrough's cameo as "a guest appearance by Death."
+Ebert also singled out Burroughs's cameo as "a guest appearance by Death".
+Sheila Benson of the Los Angeles Times uniformly praised the film's "hauntingly beautiful performances" and praised its dark humor as "laconic" and "macabre," likening the screenplay to that of Straight Time (1978).
+Hal Hinson of The Washington Post also commented on the film's humor, writing that the screenplay "is steeped in a kind of narcotic hilarity.
+There's a lag time built into the jokes, a holding period, that's keyed to the reactions of the characters' slowed-down responses.
+Watching it, you feel witness to a real-life, slow-motion farce-farce in a world without time."
+He also praised the performances for "their affectlessness expressive[ness]."